Best Coffee Grinder UK 2026: From Budget to Premium

 Motor speed affects heat.
 Fast-spinning burrs generate heat, which can slightly alter coffee flavour.
 Low-RPM grinders and manual grinders run cool.
 At home volumes (a few doses per day), motor heat is honestly negligible.
 Don't let this factor drive a decision.

-## Budget manual grinders (under £100)
+Budget manual grinders (under £100)

 Manual grinders offer the best grind quality per pound spent.
 The trade-off is physical effort: 30-60 seconds of hand-cranking per dose.
 For one or two drinks a day, most people find this tolerable.
 For a household making four or five drinks each morning, it gets old.

-Best budget pick: [Timemore C3 ESP PRO](https://www.amazon.co.uk/dp/B0C8TQBKS2?tag=espressoadvice-21&ascsubtag=best-coffee-grinder-uk) (~£89)
+Best budget pick: [Timemore C3 ESP PRO](https://www.amazon.com/dp/B0CMZCK9PR?tag=espressoadvice-20&ascsubtag=best-coffee-grinder-uk) (the budget benchmark)

-The C3 ESP PRO is the cheapest grinder I'd recommend for espresso without hesitation.
+The C3 ESP PRO is the cheapest grinder we'd recommend for espresso without hesitation.
 The S2C steel burrs produce genuinely consistent particles at espresso fineness.
 Full metal body.
 Stepless adjustment for precise dialling.
 Zero retention because what goes in comes straight out.

 It handles filter coffee too, though the adjustment range is optimised for espresso-fine grinds.
 If you only brew filter, there are better options.
 For espresso on a budget, this is the one.